Yandex Cloud

 Warning

-The current DB list in the cluster will be completely overwritten by the list provided in the permissions parameter.
+The current database list in the cluster will be completely overwritten by the list provided in the permissions parameter.

-Before sending your request, make sure the list covers all the required databases, including existing ones.
+Before running your query, make sure you listed all the required databases, including the existing ones.

-• To update user's ClickHouse® settings, provide the required settings with updated values in the settings parameter.
+• To update user ClickHouse® settings, provide these settings with updated values in the settings parameter.

 • To update quota settings, provide the updated list of settings in the quotas parameter.

 The list appears as an array.
-One array element contains settings for a single quota.
+Each array element contains settings for a single quota.

 Warning